Information about course credit and number, including grades, registration and attendance is found in Policies and Procedures section.

 Refer to the section on Continuous Attendance and Catalog Rights for information about the possible effect a break in attendance may have on requirements for graduation.

 An undergraduate student may elect to complete a minor.
-Also, some departments require or recommend a minor as part of the undergraduate degree.
+Some departments require or recommend a minor as part of the undergraduate degree.

 If a student has completed the requirements for two or more minors, each minor must independently satisfy the criteria for a single minor.
 Additionally, each minor must include a minimum of 12 units of course work completely distinct and separate from the course work in the other minor(s).